 Sometimes complicated terms used in insurance policies can be confusing.
 Don’t worry, let us help you understand them simply and easily.
 Let us understand what is an insurance deductible.

-A deductible is a fixed sum that a person has to pay himself before the insurance company takes care of his medical expenses.
+A deductible is a fixed sum that a person has to pay himself before the insurance company takes care of the rest of the medical expenses of the policyholder.

 Lets us understand this using a simple example.
-Let us assume that Mr. Jamnalal has taken a Rs 3 Lakhs insurance policy with a deductible amount of Rs Thirty Thousand.
-Let us further assume that Mr. Jamnalal is hospitalized and his hospital bill comes up to Rs 1 Lakh.
+Let us assume that Mr. Jamnalal has taken a Rs.3 Lakhs insurance policy with a deductible amount of Rs.30,000.
+Let us further assume that Mr. Jamnalal is hospitalized and his hospital bill comes up to Rs.1 Lakh.

 First, let us understand what is a top-up policy.
 A top-up policy is an insurance policy that looks after your hospital treatments and gives you extended coverage after your base policy coverage has reached its limit.